North Carolina police shooting: Attorney to push judge for release of body camera footage

 Court records viewed by the Associated Press show Brown had a history of criminal charges stretching back into the 1990s, including a misdemeanor drug possession conviction and some pending felony drug charges.

-"Mr. Brown was a convicted felon with a history of resisting arrest," Pasquotank County Chief Deputy Daniel Fogg said Thursday while speaking alongside Wooten.
+"Mr. Brown was a convicted felon with a history of resisting arrest," Pasquotank County Chief Deputy Daniel Fogg said Thursday, speaking alongside Wooten.
 "Our training and our policies indicate under such circumstances there is a high risk of danger."

-Fogg also said some deputies with the sheriff's office "are now receiving threats.
+Fogg also said some deputies with the sheriff's office "are now receiving threats."

 "We respect and support peaceful protests and will provide protection for peaceful protesters," he said.
 "But threats are illegal and not a solution."